 \section{Spectro-Spatial Modeling}

-To spatially isolate the host turbulence and [C{~\sc ii}] outflows, we model the combined spectra from W2246--0526's central region and its extended regions with successive rings (see Table \ref{fitting_table}), We fit the line emission at each regions for 0.4 $\mu$m within the [C{~\sc ii}] line center (i.e., between 157.3 and 158.1 $\mu$m at rest-frame).
-We assume that the outflowing gas and host turbulence can be modeled by simple Gaussian functions with different central velocities and dispersions.
-Specifically, for the uniform-weighted cube, we consider a central ellipse equal to the beam of the observations (0.089$^{\prime\prime}$ $\times$ 0.053$^{\prime\prime}$, PA of -81.7 deg) and one concentric successive ring ($U_{\rm R1}$ hereafter) with a width of 1/3 the size of the beam in each axis.
-Based on this, we don't consider the second ring for the uniform-weighted cube since there only has partial pixels with larger than 3$\sigma$ detection in the zeroth moment.
-To ensure the spatial independency of our measurements between the uniform- and natural-weighted data cubes, for the natural-weighted cube, we only consider its spatial regions outside of the $U_{\rm R1}$ with five successive rings (see table \ref{fitting_table}).
-Each ring has a width 1/8 the size of the deconvolved size of the galaxy in each axis (0.25$^{\prime\prime}$ $\times$ 0.19$^{\prime\prime}$, see details in section \ref{moments}) with the same PA (138 deg).
+To spatially isolate the host dispersion and [C{~\sc ii}] outflows, we model the combined spectra from W2246--0526's central region and its extended regions using successive rings (see Table \ref{cii_fitting_table}).
+We fit the line emission in each annular region over a 0.4 $\mu$m range that includes the [C{~\sc ii}] line center (i.e., between 157.3 and 158.1 $\mu$m at rest-frame).
+We assume that the outflowing gas and host dispersion can be modeled by simple Gaussian functions with different central velocities and dispersions.
+Specifically, for the uniform-weighted cube, we consider a central ellipse equal to the beam of the observations (0.089$^{\prime\prime}$ $\times$ 0.053$^{\prime\prime}$, PA of -81.7 deg) and the first concentric successive ring ($U_{\rm R1}$ hereafter) with a width 1/3 the size of the beam in each axis.
+We do not include the second ring for the uniform-weighted cube since it has only partial pixels with $>$ 3$\sigma$ detections in the zeroth moment map.
+To ensure the spatial independency of our measurements between the uniform- and natural-weighted data cubes, for the natural-weighted cube, we only consider spatial regions outside $U_{\rm R1}$ with five successive rings (see Table \ref{cii_fitting_table}).
+Each ring has a width 1/8 the deconvolved size of the galaxy in each axis (0.25$^{\prime\prime}$ $\times$ 0.19$^{\prime\prime}$, see details in section \ref{moments}) with the same PA (138 deg).
 The outer ring of the final ellipse has major and minor axes of 0.46$^{\prime\prime}$ and 0.35$^{\prime\prime}$, respectively.